openstack/osprofiler/doc/specs/in-progress/multi_backend_support.rst

-And new osprofiler.drivers mechanism, each driver will do 2 things: send notifications and parse all notification in unififed tree strcture that can be processed by the rest lib.
+And new osprofiler.drivers mechanism, each driver will do 2 things: send notifications and parse all notification in unififed tree strcture that can be processed by the REST lib.

 Deprecate osprofiler.notifiers and osprofiler.parsers